 When you work with a dedicated digital partner like AvaDent, you get access to advanced materials and manufacturing techniques.
 Our monolithic designs are incredibly strong and resistant to stains and bacteria, promoting better long-term oral health for your patient.
 This partnership helps you deliver predictable, beautiful, and durable results every time.

-Final Considerations Before Starting Treatment
+Final Checks Before Starting Treatment

 Before moving forward, it’s important to have a frank conversation with your patient to set clear expectations.
 Many patients have misconceptions about the treatment timeline, thinking it will be an inconvenient and lengthy process.
 Walk them through each step, from implant placement and healing to the final delivery of their new smile.